Smallville season 5: Tie-in

 Since the second season, a promotional tie-in titled Chloe's Chronicles was established to wrap up "unfinished business" from the television series through the use of internet episodes.
 During season five, the series was evolved into Vengeance Chronicles.
-In this series, Chloe joins forces with a costumed vigilante she dubs the "Angel of Vengeance", who was introduced in the episode "Vengeance", to expose Lex Luthor's Level 33.1 experiments on meteor-infected people.
+In this series, Chloe joins forces with a costumed vigilante she dubs the Angel of Vengeance, who was introduced in the episode "Vengeance", to expose Lex Luthor's Level 33.1 experiments on meteor-infected people.

 Awards

-In 2006, the show was awarded an Emmy for Outstanding Editing for a Series for the fifth-season episode "Arrival".
-Allison Mack was awarded Best Sidekick in 2006.
+In 2006, the show was awarded an Emmy for Outstanding Editing for a Series for the episode "Arrival".
+Mack was awarded Best Sidekick in 2006.
 Guest star Emily Hirst was nominated for a Young Artist Award for her portrayal of Maddie Van Horn in "Fragile".
-In 2006, the show was nominated for a Golden Reel Award for Best Sound Editing in "Commencement".
-For the 32nd Annual Saturn Awards, the show received seven nominations: Best Network Television Series; Best Actor and Actress for Tom Welling and Kristin Kreuk; Best Supporting Actor and Actress for Michael Rosenbaum, Erica Durance and Allison Mack; and Best Television Release on DVD.
+For the 32nd Annual Saturn Awards, the show received seven nominations: Best Network Television Series; Best Actor and Actress for Welling and Kreuk; Best Supporting Actor and Actress for Rosenbaum, Durance, and Mack; and Best Television Release on DVD.

 Home media release

 The complete fifth season of Smallville was released on September 12, 2006, in North America.
 Additional releases in region 2 and region 4 took place on August 28, 2006, and April 4, 2007, respectively.
 The DVD box set included various special features, including episode commentary, The Chloe Chronicles: Volume II, a behind-the-scenes featurette on the making of the 100th episode, Vengeance Chronicles webisodes, and a preview of the documentary Look, Up in the Sky!
-The Amazing Story of Superman.
+The Amazing Story of Superman (2006).
 For the 20th anniversary, the complete series was released for the first time on Blu-ray on October 16, 2021.
 The Blu-ray release marks the first time season 5 being released on Blu-ray.
 Season 5 had previously been released in high definition on HD-DVD only.